ApplicationCoding/console-calculator/README.md

 **Documentation:** https://github.com/ApplicationCoding/calculator/wiki/Documentation

-The release date of Calculator v1.6.0 is moved to January 26, 2022.
+News: The development of Calculator v2.0 was moved to be released on March.
+The date is unconfirmed, yet.

 Current Version: 1.6.0